tushar-ojha/microsoft-landing-page-using-tailwind-css/readme.md

 - npm i gets us the node_modules folder while npm init just generates a basic package.json file.

+- We can save svg code in assets/search.svg file and include it using img tag inside html file.

 - They need my attention:
     - inline-flex, flex-baseline, text-base